More than a sweet teeth: Ceremonial desserts of Turkish cuisine

 Güllaç

-Güllaç, a mixture of two words “güllü” and “aş,” meaning “meals with roses,” is a conventional Ramadan dessert.
-It is preferred mainly during iftar, when one breaks their rapid at dusk, as it’s far a mild dessert.
+Güllaç, a mixture of two words, “güllü” and “aş,” meaning “meals with roses,” is a conventional Ramadan dessert.
+It is preferred mainly during iftar, when one breaks their fast at dusk, as it’s a mild dessert.
 You can see this traditional dessert within the home windows of all pastry stores throughout the holy month.
 The records of güllaç date again to the fifteenth century.
-At first, humans made dough from corn starch which they dried throughout the summer.
+At first, humans made dough from corn starch, which they dried throughout the summer.
 Then, after softening the dough with milk and sugar, they might eat it during winter.
 In the second one 1/2 of the 15th century, the sultan followed these meals, which became subtle in the imperial kitchens, and became the dessert we recognize nowadays.
 The dessert, from time to time, consists of rose water, even though it is optional.
 It is normally garnished with fresh pomegranate seeds and groundnuts, including walnuts or hazelnuts.
 It is likewise possible to peer güllaç, which is garnished with pistachio.

 İrmik helvası: